Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 ## Part 2 — Department-specific research

+**Stay in the same chat session.
+Copilot will build on the context from Part 1.**

 Replace `[your department]` with your actual department before submitting.
-These prompts are intentionally specific — generic advice is less useful here.

 ```
 I work in [your department] at a mid-sized Malaysian company.
 What are the 5 most relevant AI use cases for my department?
-Be specific — not generic advice.
+Be specific, not generic advice.
 For each use case, name the
 Microsoft 365 Copilot feature that would handle it.
 ```